 As someone with chronically dry hair (thanks L.A.), a deep condition is always a step for me in my weekly washday, and Lee agrees.
 “You should always do a deep conditioning treatment for 20-30 minutes under a dryer or steamer before any heat styling, and rinse with cool water to seal the cuticles.”

-There are two new deep conditioners I've added to my wash day routine to try something new, and though they're at different price points, I have been impressed by both.
-First up is Tgin's Honey Miracle Mask.
-With over five-hundred reviews and a 4.5-star rating, I think this mask is worth a try.
-Ouidad's Curl Immersion Triple Treat Deep Conditioner is another one of my latest additions that made my coils feel smooth post-conditioning.
+There are two new deep conditioners I've added to my wash day routine to try something new, and I have been impressed by both.
+First up is Tgin's Honey Miracle Mask ($16).
+With over 5000 reviews and a 4.5-star rating, I think this mask is worth a try.
+Ouidad's Curl Immersion Triple Treat Deep Conditioner ($12) is another one of my latest additions that have made my coils feel smooth post-conditioning.

-Before we started the blow-drying process, Lee applied a leave-in conditioner followed by Chi's alcohol-free Silk Infusion Silk Reconstructing Complex.
+Before we started the blow-drying process, Lee applied a leave-in conditioner followed by Chi's alcohol-free Silk Infusion Silk Reconstructing Complex ($18).
 "The great thing about natural hair is you can approach it so many different ways," says Lee.
 "I use a comb attachment for my blow dryer when stretching the hair.
-The comb attachment helps with stretching, detangling, and drying all at the same time, but still leaving your hair with volume."
+The comb attachment helps with stretching, detangling, and drying all at the same time, but still leaves your hair with volume."